Igor912/LvivTravelGuide/README.md

 Mobile version of Travel Guide on Lviv city (Ukraine).
 -------------------
-You can get much information about much of interesting places of Lviv.
+You can get much information about interesting places of Lviv.
 And do this offline.
 Photos, descriptions, info how to get there.

 =============